nxtcoder17/PyMusic/README.md

 + Install the required python modules `pip install -r requirements.txt`
 + Execute the **main.py** like `python main.py`
 + Then, Flask Web Server would fireup at default port **9999**
-+ Enter `localhost:9999' in your browser's URL bar` and enjoy the music
++ Enter `localhost:9999` in your browser's URL bar and enjoy the music

 ![running](./images/py_music.png)